 - Make sure the Windows editions and system types of both computers are the same.
 (If not, you should find another computer.)

 - On the other computer, open File Explorer (by pressing the Windows logo key and E on your keyboard), then go to C:\Windows\System32 (or C:\Windows\SysWOW64 if you can’t find it there).
 Copy the msvcr100.dll file and save it to a flash drive or external hard drive.

 - On your own computer, paste the file to the exact same location as where you copy the file from on the other computer.

 Hopefully, this helps you fix the msvcr100.dll missing error.
 If not, don’t worry.
 There are still other fixes you can try…

-Sometimes Windows defender may not detect it, so it’s recommended to try another antivirus program such as Avira and McAfee.
-The specific steps vary from one to another, so we won’t cover it here.
+Sometimes Windows defenders may not detect it, so it’s recommended to try another antivirus program such as Avira and McAfee.
+The specific steps vary from one to another, so we won’t cover them here.

 After the scan is complete, if any malware has been detected, follow the instructions provided by the antivirus program to fix it.

 Then restart your computer and try to launch the application again to see if it works.